Clackamas Print

 The Clackamas Print is the award-winning student newspaper of Clackamas Community College.
 It was established in 1966.
 According to the newspaper's staff and information box, its goal is to "report the news in an honest, unbiased and professional manner".
 The Print has a loose relationship with Clackamas News Online, the college's video journalism outlet.
 CNO is no incorporated into the paper's website, is mostly unaffiliated with the paper, and all video content has been replaced with a multimedia editor.

 Distribution

-The paper is distributed every Wednesday, typically excluding the first two weeks of a term and finals week.
+The paper is distributed once a term.
 It is distributed across the college's main campus by hand and mailed to the satellite campuses, and has been distributed off campus.

 Staff

 Participation in The Print is offered through credit courses in Clackamas Community's journalism department.
 The staff consists of students who have signed up for at least one of the two production-oriented classes: one focusing on the writing and photography used in the paper, and the other to layout each week's paper.